 - Equity Cash

-9. Go to your M-PESA Paybill menu and enter the business number 206206 then use the unique code that is provided inside the instructions as the account number.
+- Go to your M-PESA Paybill menu and enter the business number 206206 then use the unique code that is provided inside the instructions as the account number.

-11. After it’s done confirming, you’ll get a Billing Summary.
+- eCitizen will confirm your payment and provide you with a Billing Summary.
 Inside this menu, click on the Print Invoice button to download your PDF invoice.
 Once you’ve downloaded it, print two (2) copies of it.

-12. Next click the Downloads button on your top right and download the available C24 Finger and Palm Print Form.
+- Next click the Downloads button on your top right and download the available C24 Finger and Palm Print Form.
 Print one (1) copy of this document.

-C. Fingerprint Processing
+Step 3: Fingerprint Processing

 - Original National ID Card and its photocopy